 The Arboretum currently has 20 botanical collections with plans for additions in the future.
-Our current designated collections are clearly marked on the grounds and each has an interpretive panel providing informative and engaging information about each collection.
+Our collections are clearly marked on the grounds and each has an interpretive panel providing informative and engaging information about each collection.

 Central to the theme of our mission are our botanical collections from all around the world.
 Our collections present a wealth of interesting trees and plants for visitors to view in every stage of their ecological and seasonal lives.
 With botanical labels identifying genus, species and family, our collections provide endless opportunity for everything from the academic study to the home gardener researching new additions to acquire.

 The landscape ecology of our 224 acres offers some of the very best natural history observing in Maine.
 From the second longest wetland boardwalk in the state where bird watching and photography opportunities abound to our fields and forest habitat, habitat exploration, adventure and the simple pleasure of unwinding all present themselves.
 Here too along the trails you will find many of our trees labeled to help you identify our Maine natives.